COMP3180-23s2/comp3180-final-project-EJ-Corp/README.md

         DOcumenting supplemeting this on how to translate it for people unfamiliar with grammars.

         Evaluation:
-            Write everything down - look outside all food if nothing happens plan ahead.
+            Write everything down - look outside all good if nothing happens plan ahead.